buddyboss/buddyboss-platform/src/readme.txt

 * Activity - Fixed word-wrapping when long sentences are posted in activity
 * Activity - Fixed crop ratio for wide/landscape media images
 * Activity - Show admin notice when 'Heartbeat API' is disabled, for 'auto-refresh'
+* Media - Improved the image rotation script for photos uploaded in mobile browsers
 * Multisite - Fixed issue with names not displaying in sub-sites
 * LearnDash - Fixed conflict with 'Memberium' protected content in Lesson sidebar
 * LearnDash - Now using WordPress 'Date Format' for dates in LearnDash